aeternity/protocol/channels/VSC.md

 protocol.
 Also it is important to stress that none of the off-chain updates reach Ingrid.

-#### Depositing more tokens to a Virtual State Channel/withdrawing from a
+#### Depositing more tokens to a Virtual State Channel/withdrawing from a Virtual State Channel
 Virtual State Channel

 Alice and Bob produce an off-chain update similar to `channel_deposit` or